kandarpa02/arrayX/README.md

 ### Should you use it?

-neo is intentionally *not* built to be production-ready but to:
+Neo is intentionally *not* built to be production-ready but to:
 - Study the anatomy of modern autodiff
 - Create a functional playground to tinker with gradients
 - Allow you to define your own rules, math, and optimization stack

 ---

-**I am building this for personal research, so neo reflects my favorite abstractions.
+**I am building this for personal research, so Neo reflects my favorite abstractions.
 It may feel verbose, but every layer is transparentand fun ⌁**